-Michigan Mini Tort Law Changes: How do They Impact You if You Are Involved in a Car Accident?
+Michigan Mini Tort Law Changes: How does Impact Car Accident Case?

 Gov. Gretchen Whitmer signed Michigan’s new No-Fault insurance law on June 11, 2019.
 This enacted a significant new Michigan mini tort law change, which allows you to claim a portion of your vehicle damage back from the insurance company of the person that hit you.